Arsen1g/CNN-VISCRTX-CORR/README.md

 ## Data

 This project uses data derived from the BOLD5000 Additional ROIs and RDMs for Neural Network Research dataset (Pickard et al., 2023), a derivative of BOLD5000 Release 2.0 (Chang et al., 2021).
-The dataset extends the original BOLD5000 study by providing new region-of-interest (ROI) definitions, beta activation vectors, and representational dissimilarity matrices (RDMs)
+The dataset extends the original BOLD5000 study by providing new region-of-interest (ROI) definitions, beta activation vectors, and representational dissimilarity matrices (RDMs).

 - **BOLD5000 fMRI dataset**: preprocessed ROI-level RDMs per subject
 - **ResNet-50**: precomputed RDMs for each convolutional block/layer
 - **Images**: 2985 images shared across subjects and model for alignment
-- **ROIs**: 10 cortical regions, including EarlyVisual, LOC, OPA, PPA, RSC
+- **ROIs**: 10 cortical regions, including EarlyVisual, LOC, OPA, PPA, RSC categorised by hemisphere lateralisation (L/R)

 **Note**: The repository does **not** include raw MRI or image data due to size and licensing restrictions.
 Scripts expect data paths for `.h5` files.